 One of the best things about the work we do at Society Nine HQ is when we get to re-invest back into communities all around the country.

 We're incredibly passionate about the importance of access, particularly to sport, physical activity, and positive community spaces for young people, especially young women.
-Our slogan, "For the Fight Within Every Woman," translates to a much greater purpose and cause - It's imperative to us that "the fight within" is embraced, supported and celebrated - no matter if you can afford a pair of gloves, or access to a quality gym and instruction.
+Our slogan, "For the Fight Within Every Woman," translates to a much greater purpose and cause - It's imperative to us that "the fight within" is embraced, supported and celebrated, no matter if you can afford a pair of gloves, or access to a quality gym and instruction, and ultimately build self confidence and personal empowerment.

-This year, we're proud to announce that we've donated over $25,000 worth of product to several organizations around the country, supporting sports and self defense programming to youth who would otherwise not have access.
+For 2018, we're proud to announce that we donated over $25,000 worth of product to several organizations around the country, supporting sports and self defense programming to youth who would otherwise not have access.
 It is a privilege to be able to support these programs, and an honor that they trust us to support their youth.

 Please check out these programs and learn all about what they do to help support underprivileged youth to be their strongest and most empowered selves!